 MPEG: Short for Moving Picture Experts Group, and pronounced "empeg".
 MPEG generally produces better-quality video than competing formats.
 MPEG achieves high compression rate by storing only the changes from one frame to another, instead of each entire frame.
 MPEG uses a type of lossy compression, since some data is removed.
 However, the reduction in the resulting video quality is minimal.
 There are three major MPEG standards: MPEG-1, MPEG-2 and MPEG-4.

-- The most common implementations of the MPEG-1 standard provide a video resolution of 352-by-240 at 30 frames per second (fps).
-MPEG-1 is used with Video CDs (VCD) and results in video quality slightly below the quality of a VCR video. - MPEG-2 offers higher resolution with CD-quality audio.
+The most common implementations of the MPEG-1 standard provide a video resolution of 352-by-240 at 30 frames per second (fps).
+MPEG-1 is used with Video CDs (VCD) and results in video quality slightly below the quality of a VCR video.
+MPEG-2 offers higher resolution with CD-quality audio.
 This is sufficient for all major TV standards, including NTSC, and even HDTV.
 MPEG-2 is used by DVDs.
-MPEG-2 compresses a 2 hour video into a few gigabytes of data on a single disc. - MPEG-4 is a video compression standard based on MPEG-1 and MPEG-2.
+MPEG-2 compresses a 2 hour video into a few gigabytes of data on a single disc.
+MPEG-4 is a video compression standard based on MPEG-1 and MPEG-2.
 Videos encoded with MPEG-4 technology are considerably smaller than videos encoded with MPEG-1 or 2.
 MPEG-4 was standardized in October 1998.
+Progressive: Displays the video line by line and only takes one field to build one frame of video.
+The result is a smoother and sharper picture, with high resolution and no motion artifacts.
 QuickTime: An audio and video compression technology developed by Apple Computer and is widely supported on Macintosh and Windows PC computers.
 The latest QuickTime implementation is MPEG-4 compliant.
+Resolution: The DSM-520 can allow resolution up to 480 Interlaced, 480 Progressive, 720 Progressive, or 1080 Interlaced.
 XviD: XviD is an ISO MPEG-4 compliant video codec.
 It's an open source project which is developed and maintained by many people from all over the world.